HenrikBengtsson/matrixStats/revdep/problems.md

       All declared Imports should be used.
     ```

-# SemiParSampleSel

-Version: 1.5

-## In both

-*   checking package dependencies ...
-ERROR
-    ```
-    Package required but not available: 'copula'

-    See section 'The DESCRIPTION file' in the 'Writing R Extensions' manual.
-    ```

-*   checking CRAN incoming feasibility ...
-NOTE
-    ```
-    Maintainer: 'Giampiero Marra <giampiero.marra@ucl.ac.uk>'

-    This build time stamp is over a month old.
-    ```

-# SGP

-Version: 1.7-0.0

-## In both

-*   checking CRAN incoming feasibility ...
-NOTE
-    ```
-    Maintainer: 'Damian W. Betebenner <dbetebenner@nciea.org>'

-    The Date field is over a month old.

-    This build time stamp is over a month old.
-    ```

-*   checking installed package size ...
-NOTE
-    ```
-      installed size is 1026.5Mb
-      sub-directories of 1Mb or more:
-        R  1025.2Mb
-    ```

 # shinyMethyl

 Version: 1.12.0

 ## In both

-*   checking top-level files ...
-WARNING
-    ```
-    Conversion of 'README.md' failed:
-    pandoc: Could not fetch https://travis-ci.org/Jfortin1/shinyMethyl.svg?branch=master
-    FailedConnectionException "travis-ci.org" 443
-    ```

-*   checking CRAN incoming feasibility ...
-NOTE
-    ```
-    Maintainer: 'Jean-Philippe Fortin <jfortin@jhsph.edu>'

-    Unknown, possibly mis-spelled, fields in DESCRIPTION:
-      'Url'

-    The Title field should be in title case, current version then in title case:
-    'Interactive visualization for Illumina methylation arrays'
-    'Interactive Visualization for Illumina Methylation Arrays'

-    This build time stamp is over a month old.

-    Size of tarball: 9265239 bytes
-    ```

 *   checking for hidden files and directories ...
 NOTE
     ```